ubernostrum/django-flashpolicies/docs/index.rst

 format as a fallback in the absence of a file in its own native cross-domain policy format.

-In the simplest case, you'll just set up one URL pattern, pointing the URL ``/crossdomain.xml`` to the view :func:`flashpolicies.views.simple` and passing a list of domains from which you want to allow access.
+In the most common case, you'll just set up one URL pattern, pointing the URL ``/crossdomain.xml`` to the view :func:`flashpolicies.views.simple` and passing a list of domains from which you want to allow access.
 For example, to allow access from Flash content served from ``media.example.com``, you could place the